 Our board of directors has the ultimate responsibility for the management of our business affairs.
 Our board consists of five directors who are our executive officers ("Inside Directors") and seven directors who are outside directors ("Outside Directors").
 Our shareholders elect both the Inside Directors and Outside Directors at a general meeting of shareholders.
-Candidates for Inside Directors are recommended to shareholders by the board of directors after the board reviews such candidates' qualifications, and candidates for Outside Directors are recommended to the shareholders by a separate board committee consisting of three Outside Directors and one Inside Director ("Director Candidate Recommendation Committee") after the committee reviews such candidates' qualifications.
-Any shareholder holding our outstanding shares with voting rights may suggest candidates for Outside Directors to the Director Candidate Recommendation Committee.
+Candidates for Inside Directors are recommended to shareholders by the board of directors are recommended to the shareholders by the board of directors are recommended to the shareholders by a separate board committee consisting of three Outside Directors and one Inside Director ("Director Candidate Recommendation Committee") after the committee reviews such candidates for Outside Directors to the Director Candidate Recommendation Recommendation Committee.